Canterbury gecko: New Zealand lizard history

 New Zealand has 99 native lizard taxa (including undescribed entities), all of which belong to genera that are endemic to the country.
 They are also globally significant in that they have a high level of adaptation to cold-climate living.
 Most lizard species bear live young, which is unusual as the majority of lizards around the world lay eggs.
 This adaptation enables the mother lizard to select the best available temperature for the developing young, by either sun basking or moving into a deep retreat.
 These lizards also exhibit extreme longevity, living to 40 or more years.
-This lengthy lifespan arises from “an existence in relative slow motion at cool temperatures”, and in alpine zones a long period of hibernation.
+This lengthy lifespan arises from "an existence in relative slow motion at cool temperatures", and in alpine zones a long period of hibernation.

 In comparison, many lizard species in other parts of the world live only 5–10 years.
-Jewell states that “this same effect also works to expand gestation (pregnancy) and growth rates to novel degrees”.
+Jewell states that "this same effect also works to expand gestation (pregnancy) and growth rates to novel degrees".
 New Zealand's lizards also inhabit a range of harsh environments, such as alpine areas that are covered in snow for much of the year, and coastal areas pounded by waves.
 New Zealand lizard species are thought to have been present for at least 40 million years, with older species such as the tuatara and amphibian species present for around 80 million years.

 Other information

-Geckos can vocalise, and many New Zealand species make a chirping sound, while some green geckos produce a sound much like a ‘bark’.
+Geckos can vocalise, and many New Zealand species make a chirping sound, while some green geckos produce a sound much like a 'bark'.
 They are found on both the mainland and the offshore islands, at a wide range of altitudes (from sea level to c.
 2200m), and in many different habitats.

-Systematic searching and pitfall trapping are the primary methods for monitoring lizards species, but Tony Whitaker (1967) would locate nocturnal species such as Woodworthia cf. brunnea by ‘eye-shine’- “created when light from a torch beam is reflected from the tapetum lucidum (a layer of tissue in the eye)”.
+Systematic searching and pitfall trapping are the primary methods for monitoring lizards species, but Tony Whitaker (1967) would locate nocturnal species such as the Canterbury gecko by 'eye-shine'- "created when light from a torch beam is reflected from the tapetum lucidum (a layer of tissue in the eye)".
 The testing of this technique enabled him to develop a binocular-mounted spotlight with a controllable light source, which could locate geckos over distances of 10–100m.
-This equipment proved invaluable when surveying difficult to search terrain and in areas with low population densities and/or “cryptic” species.
-Tracking tunnels are a potential monitoring method, as Jarvie & Monks “obtained relatively clear, measurable prints for all gecko species” in their testing, and the findings suggested that footprints from tracking tunnels may be useful in distinguishing between gecko species, although additional research is needed to “assess the ability to further discriminate intra- and inter-genera lizard footprints from tracking tunnels”.
+This equipment proved invaluable when surveying difficult to search terrain and in areas with low population densities and/or "cryptic" species.
+Tracking tunnels are a potential monitoring method, as Jarvie & Monks "obtained relatively clear, measurable prints for all gecko species" in their testing, and the findings suggested that footprints from tracking tunnels may be useful in distinguishing between gecko species, although additional research is needed to "assess the ability to further discriminate intra- and inter-genera lizard footprints from tracking tunnels".